ISC2 CISSP

-There are stringent requirements that must be met in order to become recognized as a CISSP:
+There are stringent requirements that must be met to become recognized as a CISSP:

-- Pass a three-hour English exam consisting of 100 to 150 questions for the computerized adaptive testing (CAT); Alternatively, answer 250 questions in a six-hour testing window if taking the linear, fixed-form test administered in all other languages.
+2. Pass a three-hour CISSP exam consisting of 100 to 150 questions for the computerized adaptive testing (CAT).
+Alternatively, answer 250 questions in a six-hour testing window if taking the linear, fixed-form test administered in all other languages.

-- Get endorsed by an ISC2 certified professional who is currently an active member.
+3. Get endorsed by an ISC2-certified professional who is currently an active member.
 This endorsement must happen no later than nine months after the date of the exam; otherwise, retaking the exam is required.

-- Recertify every three years in order to maintain the CISSP-certified status.
+4. Recertify every three years to maintain your CISSP-certified status.

-Next are the answers to some frequently asked questions about the recertification and renewal requirements.
+Here are some frequently asked questions about CISSP recertification and renewal requirements.

 Earn your CISSP, guaranteed!